|

 34. Pumpkin Mac and Cheese Bites

 Combine creamy mac and cheese with pumpkin purée, scoop into muffin tins, and bake until crisp on top.
 Great for freezing and reheating.
-For best results, use this non-stick baking spray.
+For inspiration, try this pumpkin mac and cheese recipe.

 35. Cornbread Mini Muffins with Jalapeño Honey Butter

 Sweet, spicy, and fluffy — these cornbread mini muffins with honey butter are a Southern-inspired fall favorite.
 Bake ahead and serve warm.
-For easy baking, try this cornbread muffin pan.
+For a similar recipe, try this jalapeño cornbread muffin recipe.

 Healthy and crunchy make-ahead fall appetizers like these are perfect for family-friendly gatherings that need low effort and big flavor.